emqx/emqx-docs/en_US/security/authz/file.md

 3. The third rule allows clients with IP address `127.0.0.1` to publish / subscribe to the topics ` $SYS/# `and `#`, which makes a special case for the second rule
 4. The fourth rule allows clients with the username `dashboard` to subscribe to the topic ` $SYS/#`, which makes a special case for the second rule

-It can be seen that the default ACL is mainly to restrict the client's permissions on the system topic `$SYS/#` and the all wildcard topic `#`.
+The file ACL is mainly to restrict the client's permissions on the system topic `$SYS/#` and the all wildcard topic `#`.

 ## acl.conf Writing rules